 Building on this momentum, the European Commission has articulated a clear vision in its latest standardization strategy, aiming for the EU to not only refine its standardization processes but also to assume a more pronounced leadership role on the international stage.
 This initiative reflects the EU's ambition to shape global standardization efforts, thereby extending its influence and fostering a more integrated, efficient, and sustainable global market.
-The commitment to this vision underscores the EU's dedication to promoting high standards of quality, safety, and environmental stewardship worldwide.6
+The commitment to this vision underscores the EU's dedication to promoting high standards of quality, safety, and environmental stewardship worldwide.

-The landscape of product regulation and standardization within the European Union is undergoing significant and dynamic changes for a variety of reasons:7 standards for products.
+The landscape of product regulation and standardization within the European Union is undergoing significant and dynamic changes for a variety of reasons:

+→ Environmental Sustainability Initiatives: The European Commission has initiated the Sustainable Products Initiative, a comprehensive effort that includes a series of pivotal legislative proposals.
+Among these is the Ecodesign for Sustainable Products Regulation (ESPR), set to supersede the existing Ecodesign Directive.
+This directive currently establishes compulsory energy efficiency standards for products.
 The ESPR promises a broad application, encompassing all product categories with the exceptions of foodstuffs and medical products, thereby extending substantial authority to EU bodies.
 It introduces innovative mechanisms such as digital product passports (DPPs) and lays the groundwork for regulating novel product characteristics, including durability, reparability, micro plastics, and the incorporation of recycled materials in new products.
 Moreover, it encompasses directives regarding the reporting and prohibition of the destruction of unsold and returned items, alongside establishing mandatory product labeling criteria concerning lifespan and reparability;